- Print

 Add a demo license in the Lasernet Server License Manager when you get to that section of the Lasernet 10 installation guide.

-A demo license is valid for sixty days and can be downloaded from here.
+A demo license is valid for sixty days and can be downloaded here.

-If you do not manage to complete the upgrade within sixty days, you will need to download another demo license and apply that.
+If you do not complete the upgrade within sixty days, you will need to download another demo license and apply that.

 Lasernet Config Server

-When setting up the server, ensure the instance name uses the same name that is in the Lasernet Server License Manager 10.
+When setting up the server, ensure the instance name matches the one in the Lasernet Server License Manager 10.

 Lasernet Web Client